 Psiphon warns users that the VPN configuration (L2TP, or Transport Mode) does not have strong censorship circumvention capabilities.
 Our test also confirmed that Psiphon VPN doesn’t work in China.

-If you’re looking for a free VPN in China, Windscribe Free is a much more reliable choice that protects your data.
+If you’re looking for a free VPN that works in China, Windscribe Free is a much more reliable choice that protects your data.

 You can find Psiphon’s VPN/Transport Mode in settings.